ngjunsiang/laymansguide-src/season4/issue048/issue048.md

 What we usually understand as a video file is actually a **video container** format.
 The common ones we encounter online today are MP4 (.mp4) and Quicktime (.mov).
 In a more recent past, you would have commonly encountered AVI (.avi), 3GPP (.3gp), and Flash Video (.flv).
 And if you’re a video techie who dives into DVDs and Bluray discs, you would also see Video Objects (.vob) and MPEG Transport Streams (.ts).

 The audio, image, and text data in the video container are referred to as **streams**.
 At the binary level, it’s all 1s and 0s; how does the computer know which part of the file contains audio, image, or text data?
 This information is in the video container metadata, along with more details on how to load the correct part of the video, audio, or text at the right time.

 If you have come across poorly formed video where the image and audio data is not in sync, or the subtitles come too early/late, you know how critical it is to get this right: the human eye and ear can be pretty sensitive to even slight discrepancies in timing.

 # From still image to video

 I’ve talked about pixels are perceived in still image data, now I’ll introduce one more aspect of psychovisuals: how the human eye perceives *motion*.

 The eye interacts with the brain in strange ways.
 Over millions of years of evolution, the brain has evolved [a ‘high-power’ and a ‘low-power’ way](https://www.eurekalert.org/pub_releases/2006-07/uops-prc072606.php) to receive information from the eye.
 Under everyday conditions, the brain is able to connect separate frames of image data into a coherent picture and interpretation without being confused by the differences between each frame.
-And decades of experimentation have set the gold standard for motion pictures at 60 frames per second (fps) for a seamless experience.

-That’s a lot of images per second, and a lot of corresponding video data.
+Decades of experimentation have set the gold standard for motion pictures at 60 frames per second (fps) for a seamless experience.
+That’s a lot of images per second, and a lot of corresponding video data!

 For everyday purposes, such as online streaming, it is more common to encounter 30fps, or even 25fps for older videos.
 In certain types of video entertainment, such as hand-drawn animation, the human eye can make do with 15fps and still piece together an enjoyable performance!

 # Data streams